Why bridging the urban-rural divide might save our lives

 On how urban dwellers can show up for their rural neighbors: What has worked for me has been to be with people on their own turf, and just stop talking as quickly as possible.
 And make it clear that you’re there, whether it’s virtually or in person, to listen and not to convince them of anything, not to persuade them to behave a certain way, but basically to say, ‘What are your concerns?
 What are your challenges?
 What is life like here?’
 It’s so valuable in a lot of ways because it conveys respect.
 It conveys that you actually care.
 And it’s very possible that the ideas about what’s going to fix a pandemic in rural places have not been formed by understanding what’s going on in rural places.
 I don’t know that for sure.
 I’m not a public health official.
 But—what do people in rural communities think would help?
 It just helps to listen.

-On how public health experts could better bridge the divide: There’s an organization called the Rural Wisconsin Health Collaborative; it’s basically like a coalition of people in the medical industry in rural communities across the state.
-What they’re trying to do is to be very careful to not impose messages from outside, work through kind of trusted influencers within communities to gently encourage people to do the six-feet-apart and mask wearing in a way that shows clear awareness of how they spend their time.
+On how public health experts could better bridge the divide: There’s an organization called the Rural Wisconsin Health Collaborative.
+It’s basically like a coalition of people in the medical industry in rural communities across the state.
+What they’re trying to do is to be very careful to not impose messages from outside, work through kind of trusted influencers within communities to gently encourage people to do the 6-feet-apart and mask wearing in a way that shows clear awareness of how they spend their time.
 Not ‘when you go dine at an outdoor sidewalk cafe it’s probably best…’ People in rural places aren’t going to hear that.
-‘Okay, when you’re out harvesting, and on your tractor, just have a mask in the cab.
-So when someone comes along, he can just put it on quickly.’
+‘Okay, when you’re out harvesting, and on your tractor, just have a mask in the cab, so when someone comes along, he can just put it on quickly.’
 That just so clearly communicates: We get what your life is like, and this is gonna help you and your neighbors stay healthy.

 What Biden’s pandemic response team should do: I would send the most down-to-earth ambassadors to local talk radio programs.
 I would, I’m not kidding.
 Radio has a lot of power in rural America.
 A lot of times there’s no other local media.
 And a lot of these folks have jobs for which they can have radio on in the background the whole time.
 A lot of times these tractor cabs have satellite radio, all the bells and whistles for really good radio reception.
 Also they drive a lot, whether it’s to shop or, when school is in session, to get their kids to and from school.